Cards start game with 19-0 run en route to 60-25 win over Williamsburg

 Davis subbed players from his bench into the game in the fourth quarter as the Cardinals cruised to the 60-25 win.

 “It was good to get some young guys some experience,” said Davis.
-“It’s good to see them get rewarded for their hard word in practices.”
+“It’s good to see them get rewarded for their hard work in practices.”

 Swords said that South Laurel’s physicality and defense were just too much in the end.